Skip to main contentSkip to main navigationSkip to footer content

 Headshot of Phil Pandori holding a trombone.Phil Pandori

 Phil Pandori is Adjunct Instructor of Low Brass (Trombone, Euphonium, and Tuba) at SUNY Schenectady County Community College where he has also previously taught Brass Techniques and currently codirects and operates the Capital Region Summer Trombone Institute.
-Phil has previously taught Brass Techniques at the Hartt School of Music, as well as Wind Ensemble and Low Brass Lessons at Skidmore College.
+Phil has previously taught Brass Techniques at the Hartt School of Music, as well as Wind Ensemble and Low Brass Lessons at Skidmore College, and is currently an Affiliate Artist in Residence at Union College in Schenectady.

 In addition to his work at SUNY Schenectady, Phil is a band director in the Niskayuna Central School District where he directs the High School Concert Band, Honors Jazz Ensemble, Jazz Band, as well as Middle and High School brass and percussion lessons.
 Previously, Phil has taught 5th, 6th, 7th, and 8th Grade Band in the District and maintains a low brass studio.
 Phil has directed All-County Bands across New York State, including Saratoga-Warren, Washington, Schoharie, Franklin, Onondaga, and Jefferson-Lewis Counties.